Why is my EC2 Linux instance unreachable and failing one or both of its status checks?

 High CPU Utilization

-If the CPUUtilization metric is at or near 100%, then the instance might not have enough compute capacity for the kernel to run.
+If the CPUUtilization metric is at or near 100%, then the instance doesn't have enough compute capacity to run the kernel.

-For T2 or T3 instances, check the CPU credit metrics in the Amazon CloudWatch metrics table to determine if the CPU credits are at or near zero.
+For T2 or T3 instances, check the Amazon CloudWatch CPU credit metrics to see if the UPC credits are at or near zero.
 If the CPU credits are at zero, then the CPUUtilization metric shows a saturation plateau at the baseline performance for the instance.
-The baseline performance might be 20%, 40%, and so on, depending on the instance type.
+For example, the baseline performance might be 20% or 40%.
+CPU utilization at or near 100%, shows that the status check failed because of resource over utilization.
+T2 or T3 instances that have reached a saturation plateau show that the status check failed because of over utilization.

-Block device errors, software bugs, or kernel panic might cause an unusual CPU usage spike.
-If the CPUUtilization metric is at 100%, and the system logs contain errors related to block devices, memory issues, or other unusual system errors, then reboot or stop and start the instance.
+Block device errors, software bugs, or kernel panic can cause an unusual CPU usage spike.
+If CPU Utilization is at 100%, first check the system logs for block device or memory issue errors or other unusual system errors.
+Then, reboot or stop and start the instance.

 Out of memory

-High memory pressure might result in the instance status check failing.
-In this example, the operating system is out of memory and stopping the process consuming the most memory.
+High memory pressure can cause an instance status check failure.
+In the following example log extract, the operating system is out of memory and the oom-killer is started.
+To resolve this error, stop the process that consumes the most memory.

 [115879.769795] Out of memory: kill process 20273 (httpd) score 1285879 or a child [115879.769795] Killed process 1917 (php-cgi) vsz:467184kB, anon-rss:101196kB, file-rss:204kB

-To troubleshoot and resolve the out of memory issue, consider upgrading the instance to a larger instance type.
+To troubleshoot and resolve the out of memory issue, upgrade the instance to a larger instance type.
 Or, add swap storage to the instance to alleviate the memory pressure.
-For more information, see these topics:
+For more information, see the following AWS Knowledge Center articles:

-- How do I allocate memory to work as swap space in an Amazon EC2 instance by using a swap file?
+- How do I allocate memory to work as a swap file in an Amazon EC2 instance?

-- How do I allocate memory to work as swap space on an Amazon EC2 instance using a partition on my hard drive?
+- How do I use a partition on my hard drive to allocate memory to work as swap space on an Amazon EC2 instance?

 Disk full errors

-If the system logs contain disk full errors, then the instance might have entered emergency mode due to the root device is full.
+If the system logs contain disk full errors, then the instance is in emergency mode because of a full root device.

-For detailed instructions on how to troubleshoot and resolve disk full errors, see the following:
+For detailed instructions on how to troubleshoot and resolve disk full errors, see the following Knowledge Center articles:

-- My EC2 Linux instance failed the instance status check due to over-utilization of its resources.
-How do I troubleshoot this?
+- How do I troubleshoot an EC2 Linux instance that fails a status check due to over-utilization of resources?

 - How do I increase the size of my EBS volume if I receive an error that there's no space left on my file system?